CEED/libCEED/doc/sphinx/source/libCEEDdev.rst

 #.
 Delegation - Developers may use :c:func:`CeedSetDelegate()` to set a backend that will provide the implementation of any unimplemented Ceed objects.

 #.
 Object delegation  - Developers may use :c:func:`CeedSetObjectDelegate()` to set a backend that will provide the implementation of a specific unimplemented Ceed object.
    Object delegation has higher precedence than delegation.

 #.
-Fallback - Developers may use :c:func:`CeedSetOperatorFallbackResource()` to set a :ref:`Ceed` resource that will provide the implementation of unimplemented :ref:`CeedOperator` methods.
+Operator fallback - Developers may use :c:func:`CeedSetOperatorFallbackResource()` to set a :ref:`Ceed` resource that will provide the implementation of unimplemented :ref:`CeedOperator` methods.
    A fallback :ref:`Ceed` with this resource will only be instantiated if a method is called that is not implemented by the parent :ref:`Ceed`.
    In order to use the fallback mechanism, the parent :ref:`Ceed` and fallback resource must use compatible **E-vector** and **Q-vector** layouts.

 Clang-tidy